The Dangers of Diet Culture and the Rise of Diet Trauma

 Lose Weight Without Diet Restrictions and Fads

 Whether you've struggled with diet trauma for years or you're just beginning to feel the effects of diet culture, my weight loss mindset course can help.
-With a combination of expert guidance, supportive community, and practical tools and techniques, you'll learn how to overcome diet trauma and develop a healthy, balanced relationship with food (and exercise) and your body.
+With a combination of expert guidance, a supportive community, and practical tools and techniques, you'll learn how to overcome diet trauma and develop a healthy, balanced relationship with food (and exercise) and your body.
 So, if you're ready to break free from diet culture and reclaim your happiness.

-So, if you're ready to break free from the negative impact of diet culture and start on the path to a healthier, happier life, sign up for my weight loss mindset course today!
+When you are ready to break free from the negative impact of diet culture and start on the path to a healthier, happier life, sign up for my weight loss mindset course today!
 You deserve to love and accept your body, and I'm here to help you get there.

 At the end of the course, you'll have a newfound sense of confidence and self-love, and the tools and techniques you've learned will empower you to maintain a healthy and positive relationship with food and your body for the rest of your life.